Rati Lal Prasad Verma

 R.L.P.
 Verma (1 February 1938 – 15 January 2004) was a former member of Lok Sabha and a leader of Bhartiya Janata Party.
 He was elected to Lok Sabha from Kodarma in Jharkhand state in India for six terms.
 Verma represented Jamua Assembly constituency once, from where he was elected in legislative assembly elections in 1972, on the ticket of Bhartiya Jana Sangh.
 However, on the call of Jai Prakash Narayan for Total Revolution, he resigned from his legislative assembly membership and became a part of the "Sampurna Kranti movement".
 He was made a candidate of Janata Party for Lok Sabha elections in 1977, and was subsequently elected to lower house of Indian Parliament.
 Verma has represented Kodarma Lok Sabha constituency for five terms, making him the longest serving Member of Parliament (MP) from this constituency.
 He was one of the two Member of Parliament of BJP during transformation of Jana Sangh into Bhartiya Janata Party.
-Verma played instrumental role in strengthening Bhartiya Jana Sangh and later Bhartiya Janata Party in Bihar-Jharkhand region.
+Verma played instrumental role in strengthening Bhartiya Jana Sangh and later Bhartiya Janata Party in Koderma.